notdylanburns/cli.sh/README.md

 example-cli command2
 ```

+The example-cli.rc file is created by init-cli.sh and contains project-wide environment variables.
+Feel free to add your own logic into this file.

 ## .args files

 .args files represent the flags and positional arguments that a cli will accept.
 The file consists of defined fields delimeted by ':'.